On the Lipschitz properties of transportation along heat flows: Introduction and main results

 We use the singular value decomposition to deduce the identity $|\det(\diff\varphi(x))| = \prod\limits_{i=1}^d\sigma_i(\diff\varphi(x))$, where $\sigma_i(\diff\varphi(x))$ stands for the $i^{\mathrm{th}}$ singular value of $\diff\varphi(x)$.
 So, we have the implication,

 By using Theorems \ref{thm:lc} and \ref{thm:mixtures} we can find regimes of parameters where $\kmt$ is $1$-Lipschitz as required by the computation above.
 For log-concave measures it is enough to have a sufficiently bounded support, while for Gaussian mixtures one needs to both re-scale the variance and bound the support of the mixing measure.
-With this in mind, we get the following corollary: \begin{corollary} Let $\mu$ be a probability measure on $\RR^d$. \begin{enumerate} \item If $\mu$ is $\cc$-log-concave, $\s :=\support{\mu}$, $\cc\s^2 < 1$, and $\bdlc \leq 1$, then,
+With this in mind, we get the following corollary: